StephanAkkerman/axie-scholar-stats/README.md

 - Clone the repository
 - Get your authentication.json file following this [tutorial](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account)
 - Add the authentication.json to root directory of this folder
+- Make a new spreadsheet called Scholar Stats
 - Setup the "Scholars" worksheet by adding these columns on the first row:
   - Name 	(name of the scholar)
   - Split 	(0.6 if the scholar receives 60%)
   - Address 	(your Ronin address for that account)
+  - See screenshots below for image
 - Run `$ python src/main.py`
 - See result